 Complaint -- The first pleading on the part of the plaintiff in a civil action.
-Its purpose is to give the defendant information of all material facts on which the plaintiff relies to support his demand or case.
+Its purpose is to give the defendant information of all material facts on which the plaintiff relies to support the plaintiff's demand or case.

-Condemnee -- An entity whose property has been taken or is being taken through the use of eminent domain.
+Condemnee - A person or entity whose property has been taken or is being taken through the use of eminent domain.